ErwanAliasr1/git_stats/README.rst

         Print the help message

 -    -u <url> or --url <url>
-        Select the git repo to analyze
+        Select the github repository to analyze
+        Could be any http/https/ftp url style.

 -    -c <count> or --count <count>
         Top <count> contributors (Default: 5)